In the series “Light After Loss,” Modern Loss’s Rebecca Soffer discusses ways to navigate the long arc of grief and loss.

 Here are some key takeaways from their chat:

-Celebrity loss is real grief.
-A public figure’s death can be impactful because it connects us to our own mortality and can trigger feelings surrounding the other losses we’ve had in our lives.
+The loss of a public figure is real grief.
+The death can be impactful because it connects us to our own mortality and can trigger feelings surrounding the other losses we’ve had in our lives.
 Perhaps when we think of that person and what they’ve created or achieved, we remember a time in our lives that feels so far away from us now.
 Maybe we remember watching the famous player score that goal with a loved one who has died, listening to a favorite song by the musician with them, or watching the actor in a certain show together.
 When the public figure connected to those memories dies, it can hit us hard and make us feel as though we are losing another part of our loved one again.

 This article was written by ModernLoss.com, which offers candid conversation about grief and meaningful community throughout the long arc of loss.